 *film as written.

 SCREEN CAPTURE: The epi-fluorescence channel is selected and the live window moves a little until the fluorescent protein-labeled neurons are located.
-Author note:
+Author note: For 4.6.2, please use between 00:01:20 and 00:01:35 of the uploaded mp4 file (4.6.2_58340 Mizuno_SCREEN CAPTURE).

 Set the software to acquire z-stack images at 1.4-micron intervals [1-BROLL].
 For layer 4 neuron imaging, set the z-width to between 150 and 200 microns to image the entire dendritic morphology.
 Use slow scanning and averaging to get clear images showing the neuronal morphology [2-SCREEN-TXT].